 Whether you’re an established brand, a non-profit organization, or a blogger, you can join Pinterest for free as a business.
 You can make a new business profile or convert your current one.

 We have two sets of terms—one for people and one for businesses.
-If you're using Pinterest for business purposes or as part of how you make a living, you should sign up for a business account and agree to our Business Terms of Service.
+If you're using Pinterest for business purposes or as part of how you make a living, you should sign up for a business profile and agree to our Business Terms of Service.

 Learn how to:

-- Log in to your account
+- Log in to your profile

 - Go to Pinterest for Business